 .
 Out of our traditional assumption that it is the men who travel and the women who stay home, or the simple biological fact that if a relationship ends or never existed in the first place while the woman is pregnant, she'll end up with the baby, comes the possibility that the child will be brought up among humans

 If the father does stick around in a mixed marriage with the mother, that's still no guarantee of a happy childhood.
 All will be discriminated against

 , and chances are one or both parents will be killed by bigots... sometimes inside their own family.

 See also I Hate You, Vampire Dad

 .
 Could be considered a fantastic extension of Ugly Guy, Hot Wife

-Note that when this trope is inverted (in other words, Human Dad, Nonhuman Mom), the female tends to a): be really really beautiful
+.
+Note: the female tends to a): be really really beautiful

 , b): die before the story begins, and c): if she stays alive, be the queen of her race.
 Nonhuman mums generally also belong to more "feminine" races, such as fairies, mermaids, angels, and the like.
 Also, inversions may have the male as a Retired Badass

 and the female as part of the Standard Hero Reward